odai-dev/K9/K9_SYSTEM_DOCUMENTATION.md

 ## Executive Summary

 The K9 Operations Management System is a comprehensive, web-based application designed for military and police canine units.
-Built with Flask and PostgreSQL, it provides an Arabic RTL-compatible interface for managing the complete lifecycle of K9 operations, from dog and employee management to project coordination, training tracking, veterinary care, breeding programs, and attendance monitoring.
+Built with Flask and PostgreSQL, it provides an Arabic RTL-compatible interface for managing the complete lifecycle of K9 operations, from dog and employee management to project coordination, training tracking, veterinary care, production programs, and attendance monitoring.

 ---